sahil-1610/guessthenumber/README.md

 # guessthenumber
-you have to guess the number between 1 and100
+you have to guess the number between 1 and 100 using : html,Css,js.
+ by omiiiii